sjaehn/BJumblr/README.md

 ### Playback and speed

 Controls the progression of the pattern.
-The white buttons reset, increase or decrease the position of the progression line represented by the yellow markers left and right to the pattern.
+These buttons do not shift the sample /stream (in contrast to calibration).
+The white buttons modify the position (reset, increase, difference to start of the step, or increase) of the pattern progression represented by the yellow markers left and right to the pattern.
 The speed dial controls the speed of progression.
 These kinds of manipulation of the pattern progression are facilitated via the progression delay.
 The total amount of the progression delay is displayed in the panel above the buttons.

 ## What's new

-* Pattern orientation changed (progression from bottom to top)
 * Distinguish between pattern progression (horizontal yellow markers) and playback (vertical white line)
-* Control pattern progression
-* Control pattern progression speed
+* Jump to the start of the respective step if "delay to start" button pressed

 ## TODO

-* Jump to the start / end of the respective step if playback delay buttons pressed
 * Optimize runSequencer code